 Nickel Silver

-Nickel silver, also known as German silver, is not a precious metal and contains no actual silver.
-It is an alloy composed primarily of copper, with the addition of nickel and zinc.
-The name refers solely to its silvery appearance, not its composition.
+Nickel Silver, also known as German silver, is a non-precious alloy composed mainly of copper, with the addition of nickel and zinc.
+Despite its silvery appearance, it contains no silver.
+Its name comes solely from its visual resemblance to silver metal.

-Nickel silver is widely used in the manufacturing of cutlery, musical instruments, medals, and decorative items.
-In numismatics, it has occasionally been used for low-denomination coins or commemorative medals, especially where a silver-like appearance is desired without the high material cost.
-Due to its non-precious nature, it is not accepted in bullion markets and plays no role in physical precious metal investment.
+This material is commonly used in the manufacture of cutlery, musical instruments, medals, and decorative objects.
+In numismatics, nickel silver has occasionally been used for low-denomination coins or commemorative medals, especially when the appearance of silver is desired but the cost of precious metal must be avoided.